What ingredients make a “balanced feed ration” for my show goats?

 How many pounds of feed and forage per day should my goat eat?

 Similar to other ruminants, goats should eat anywhere from 2 to 3 percent of their body weight in dry matter every day.

 Why is forage important when feeding my goats and how much should they get?

 Ruminants have a unique digestive system that allows them to utilize energy from fibrous plant material.
 However, due to the small scale of a goat’s digestive system, they need a high quality forage source when compared to that of cattle.
 Their smaller stature gives them less time to physically absorb all the nutrients they consume so quality is essential.
 Amaferm®, found in Sure Champ® Spark®, is most notable for its impact on forage digestibility and improving the nutrient utilization and digestive efficiency in high forage diets.

 How can I keep my goat’s appetite and intake consistent?

 Besides good feeding and management practices, there are many high-quality supplements on the market to help your goats maintain a consistent appetite.
 Two of those products are Sure Champ Spark and Sure Champ Extreme with Climate Control.
 Both of these products offer the Amaferm advantage to increase intake, digestibility and nutrient absorption, as well as MOS to trap bad bacteria, limiting their ability to do harm to digestive health and intake.
-Furthermore, Sure Champ Extreme contains a unique ingredient to help maintain circulation to support animal performance in extreme temperatures; garlic, a natural insect repellant; and zinc and biotin for hoof and coat care.
+Furthermore, Sure Champ Extreme contains a unique ingredient to help maintain circulation to support animal performance in extreme temperatures; garlic, to deter insects; and zinc and biotin for hoof and coat care.